foundriesio/docs/source/getting-started/flash-device/index.rst

 .. note::
    If you are developing on a platform that has eMMC available such as the NXP iMX8MM-EVK, it is recommended that you boot from eMMC rather than SD.
-Read the :ref:`ref-linux-targets` section for details on flashing your system-image using the vendor provided tools.
+Read the :ref:`ref-linux-supported` section for specific details on flashing your system-image using the vendor provided tools.

 .. todo:: We should provide a more comprehensive section specific to each device.
 Essentially, we should overhaul the linux-targets section to include